Cyanilux

 Using Matrix4x4 instead might work, that would only require 3 which is a lot better than 12.
 But matrices can’t be serialised so would need to be set through C# at runtime.

-I’d personally recommend the Lerp or Sample Texture 2D approaches instead, but thought I should still mention this too.
-Maybe it’ll give someone else a better idea for a workaround.
+I’d personally recommend the Lerp or Sample Texture 2D approaches instead, but thought I should still mention this too… Maybe it’ll give someone else a better idea for another workaround.

 Coordinate Spaces